The first consultation will be an hour-long and will cover the following:

 For patients who want to avoid surgery, non-surgical pectus treatment can be a great way to achieve a flatter chest, but often, patients are unsure of what treatment involves.

-Pectus carinatum, also known as 'pigeon chest' is a congenital deformity of the anterior chest wall, and occurs when the breast bone is pushed outward by an abnormal overgrowth of cartilage.
+Pectus carinatum, also known as 'pigeon chest' is a congenital deformity of the anterior chest wall, and occurs when the breast bone (or sternum) is pushed outward by an abnormal overgrowth of cartilage.

 Orthotic bracing is proven to be a safe and effective way to provide successful outcomes without surgical intervention.

-For patients considering LOC’s non-surgical treatment for pectus carinatum, we offer a free virtual consultation.
+For patients considering our non-surgical treatment for pectus carinatum, we offer a free online consultation with one of our pectus specialists.

 Pectus Excavatum, also known as 'funnel' or 'sunken' chest, is where the breast bone is pushed abnormally inward.